darlatan/chatrooms-rules/README.md

 - No spammerino (scams, ads, flooding...)
 - No Porn, no Gore, no Hentai...
 - All of the above can result in an insta-ban depending on the severity

+#### Exceptions:<a name="exceptions"></a>

+##### Exceptions for Anonymity, Security and Bnonymity rules
+- Talks about Sci-Hub and/or LibGen are allowed
+- Talks about torrenting anonymously are allowed unless the purpose is blatantly illegal